• Skip to primary navigation

 Disable Scheduled Backups

-After disabling scheduled backups, you can click on Save settings and run backup button to Backup selected files.
+After disabling “Run backup on schedule” option, click on Save settings and run backup button to Backup the selected files to an External storage drive attached to the computer.

-2. Restore Files From Backup Using Backup and Restore
+2. Restore Files From Backup Using Backup & Restore

-If you end up permanently deleting files or losing files due to any problem, you can follow the steps below to Restore all your Files and Data to your computer.
+If you end up permanently deleting files or losing files due to a problem, you can follow the steps below to Restore Back all the lost Files on your computer.

 1. Open the Control Panel on your computer.